krane/krane/docs/cli.md

 ### deploy

-Create or update a deployment
+Create or run a deployment.

 ```
 krane deploy -f </path/to/deployment.json>